 Nancy Bortosky (previously Schaaf) received her formal education from Webster University, with a BM Ed. in Music Education and a Master of Music in Piano Performance and Pedagogy.
 Since 1992 she has worked as Executive Director of DaySpring School of the Arts, having been a founder of the school.
 She continues to perform and teach piano & musical theater, having been involved in the STL piano teaching community for many years.
 She has also been a founding member of the Maryland Hgts.
 Arts Commission, and has served as chairperson.
-She has 3 awesome adult children and lives happily in St. Louis with her new Hubby, Gary.
+She has 3 awesome adult children and lives happily in St. Louis with her new Hubby, Gary, along with 3 cats and a happy dog.